panicmechanic/ZMD/Readme.md

         ALPHA RELEASE DATE = 11th September

     20/08/14 Finished speed, dice roll implementation, way ahead of schedule.
 But added pathfinding to TODO, as it breaks enjoyment and needs fixing if it's to be enjoyable in any way.
                 Also fixed bones/fountains covering items and made both always_visible:
         TOTAL DAYS LEFT = 16.5 (17)
         ALPHA RELEASE DATE = 6th September

+    20/08/14 Fixed pathfinding, new path bug in minors.
+Added lerp to tiles, wasn't in TODO but vastly improves aesthetics.
+        TOTAL DAYS LEFT = 1.5 (14)
+        ALPHA RELEASE DATE = 3rd September

 #Remaining major TODO (in rough order):